veltzer/teaching-puppet/exercises/your_first_package/README.md

 Run your first package manifest
 ===============================

-* Check that the package "xbill" is not installed using:
+* Check that the package `xbill` is not installed using:

 ```shell
 dpkg --status xbill